 In an emergency you may not be able to rely on anyone else for your personal health and safety.
 A few hours of training before an emergency event could save your life or the lives of others.
 Even if you just learn the proper way to perform CPR, and how to handle a few basic types of medical emergencies, you can save a life.

-First and foremost, call 911 or have someone else call them.
-This reduces the time until help arrives, and they can walk you through what you need to do to help the person while you wait for professionals to arrive.
+First and foremost, in any emergency, call 911 or have someone else call them for you.
+This reduces the time until help arrives, and the operator can walk you through what you need to do to help the person while you wait for professionals to arrive.

-Have a good First Aid kit ready to go so you don’t waste time finding what you need to help someone or yourself.
+Be sure to have a good First Aid kit ready to go so you don’t waste time finding what you need to help yourself or someone else.
+See our article here for some guidelines to help you build your first aid or first responder kit.

 CPR

-• Ways to learn or get certified (Red Cross, local classes, online/YouTube)
+Ways to learn CPR or get certified (click the links below)

 The ABC’s (airway, breathing, circulation)